akohta/bem2_emf_te/README.md

 4. type './example2.out' with an argument of datafile name output by d2te_bv_solver.
    For example, './example2.out ex.dat'.
    This executable calculates electromagnetic field intensity distributions, outputs them to text files.
-   The I_example2.png is the visualization result of intensity distributions, created by Gnuplot script gscript_example2.plt.
+   The I_example2.png is the visualization result of intensity distributions, created by using Gnuplot script gscript_example2.plt.

 5. type './example3.out' with an argument of datafile name output by d2te_bv_solver.
    For example, './example3.out ex.dat'.